3meraldK/earthmc-dynmap/README.md

 This Mozilla Firefox add-on enriches the EarthMC dynmap with a meganation support, i.e. now colors entire meganation the same color, and more.

 # Download and use
-This plugin is supported only on Mozilla Firefox due to Chromium limitations, however you may use [this userscript](https://github.com/32Vache/emc-map-colors) on Chromium browsers (MS Edge, Chrome).
+This plugin is supported only on Mozilla Firefox due to Chromium limitations, however you may use [this userscript](https://github.com/32Vache/emc-map-colors) on Chromium browsers (MS Edge, Chrome, Opera, Brave...).

 1. Download the latest 'extension.zip' asset from [the release page](https://github.com/3meraldK/earthmc-dynmapcolor/releases).
 2. In the normal browser, search "about:debugging#/runtime/this-firefox" and then load an add-on via the button, by selecting the file.
 The add-on will be usable on a one browser session meaning that you have to repeat this step every time you reopen the browser.
 This is an unsigned plugin.